 Bruno, Bethany and Heather McKee Hurwitz (co-first authors), Mary Beth Mercer, Hilary Mabel, Lauren Sankary, Georgina Morley, Paul J. Ford, Cristie Cole Horsburgh, Susannah L. Rose (corresponding author).
 Forthcoming.
 “Incorporating Stakeholder Perspectives on Scarce Resource Allocation: Lessons-Learned from Policy-Making in a Time of Crisis.”
 Cambridge Quarterly of Healthcare Ethics.

 Hurwitz, Heather McKee.
 2019.
 “Gender and Race in the Occupy Movement: Relational Leadership and Discriminatory Resistance.”
 Mobilization: An International Quarterly 24(2):157-176.

-Hurwitz, Heather McKee. “#FemGA #SayHerName #NotHereForBoys: Feminist Spillover in US Social Movements 2011-2016.”
-In Nevertheless They Persisted: Feminisms and Continued Resistance in the U.S. Women’s Movement edited by Jo Reger.
-Routledge Press.
+Hurwitz, Heather McKee.
+2019. “#FemGA #SayHerName #NotHereForBoys: Feminist Spillover in US Social Movements 2011-2016.”
+In Nevertheless They Persisted: Feminisms and Continued Resistance in the U.S. Women’s Movement, edited by Jo Reger.
+New York, NY: Routledge.